PhilMele/M4Project/README.md

 Imrpoevement deisgn - parking info could be improve.
 Applicable rates could also be brought over 1 line and collapse into 2 rows based on screen size ask Gareth about label of hidden fields in html checker

+Add command to collectstatic autmatically at every push Do template for email that already exists

 List all money made within specific period
 Add filters in transaction for user to retrieve specific transaction easily